iBatistic/HoPyFoam/README.md

         Laplace equation for 2D square domain (1 x 1 m), left and right patches have value of 1, top and bottom patches are zero gradient.

     - __`example_2 `__
-        Laplace equation for 2D square domain (1 x 1 m)  with analytical solution from "_I do like CFD, VOL.1, Katate Masatsuka, edition II_" page 222, solution c.
+        The laplace equation for 2D square domain (1 x 1 m)  with analytical solution from "_I do like CFD, VOL.1, Katate Masatsuka, edition II_" page 222, solution c.
         - `example_2/tet`  tetrahedral mesh, coarse and fine mesh available
         - `example_2/hex`  hexahedral discretisation using `blockMesh`

+ - __`elasticSolidFoam`__

+    - __`cantilever2D`__
+        Rectangular beam 2 x 0:1 m with a Young’s modulus of 200 GPa and a Poisson’s ration of 0.3.
+The beam is fixed on the left boundary, and a uniform distributed traction of 1 MPa is applied to the right boundary; the top and bottom boundaries are traction-free.